mdevlamynck/elm-symfony-bridge/parcel/README.md

 ## Hacking

-The sources are organized in 3 main folders:
+The sources are organized in 4 main folders:

 * `/` the root contains the elm code: `src` for the sources and `tests` for the elm tests.
 * `/webpack` contains all the specifics for the webpack plugin.
 * `/parcel` contains all the specifics for the parcel plugin (you are here).
+* `/vite` contains all the specifics for the vite plugin.

 This project uses the following tools for development: